 What Do You Need to Know About Your Heated Towel Radiator?

-If you’re yet to jump on the heated towel rail bandwagon and are feeling a little overwhelmed by the huge range of choices available, not to worry!
+If you’re yet to jump on the heated towel radiator bandwagon and are feeling a little overwhelmed by the huge range of choices available, not to worry!
 This blog will guide you through your different options and will help you to find the perfect towel radiator for you!

-Heated Towel Rail Outputs
+Towel Radiator & Heated Towel Rail Outputs

-One of the most important things to consider when looking for your ideal heated towel radiator is the BTU or British Thermal Unit.
-The higher the BTU output, the more effective your heated radiator will be.
+One of the most important things to consider when looking for your ideal towel radiator is the BTU or British Thermal Unit.
+The higher the BTU output, the more effective your heated towel radiator will be.
 The output you’ll need mainly depends on the size of the space you want to heat.
-It will also depend on whether you’ll use your heated rail to heat and dry a lot of large and hefty towels.
+It will also depend on whether you’ll use your heated rail or radiator to heat and dry a lot of large and hefty towels.

-Heated Towel Rail Sizes
+Towel Radiator Sizes

-The size of your new heater towel radiator should reflect the size of the room you are heating.
+The size of your new towel radiator should reflect the size of the room you are heating.
 As mentioned above with the BTU rate, smaller bathrooms and en-suite rooms can be heated well with a smaller rail as this will provide sufficient heat.
-A larger towel rail with a higher BTU heat output will be necessary if you need to heat a more spacious bathroom.
+A larger towel radiator with a higher BTU heat output will be necessary if you need to heat a more spacious bathroom.

-Heated Towel Rail Finishes
+Towel Radiator Finishes

-If you’re looking to purchase a new heated towel rail as part of a bathroom refit, it’s important that you consider the overall look and style you want to create with your new bathroom space.
+If you’re looking to purchase a new heated towel rail or radiator as part of a bathroom refit, it’s important that you consider the overall look and style you want to create with your new bathroom space.
 For more modern and minimal bathroom spaces a chrome finish would work perfectly.
 This finish is particularly hard wearing, so you’ll definitely be getting a great deal if you choose a heated towel rail with this finish.